-4.2.4 High resolution: offered wavelength ranges
+4.2.5 High resolution: offered wavelength ranges

 The VISIR spectrometer offers a high resolution long-slit (HR) mode for 3 passbands centered in the wavelengths of the [H2_S4], [NeII] and [H2_S1] lines, using the respective order-sorting filters.
 Table 2 lists the details of wavelength ranges covered as well as sensitivities.
 It is foreseen that further filters will be commissioned for the high resolution long-slit mode in the future.
-The entire wavelength range between 7.7 and $24.0 \,\mu\text{m}$ is accessible with the high resolution cross-dispersed (HRX) mode, using a 4.1"long slit.
+The entire wavelength range between 7.7 and $13.3\,\mu\mathrm{m}$ is accessible with the high resolution cross-dispersed (HRX) mode, using a 4"long slit.